cloudcheflabs/chango-private-docs/docs/install/install-admin.md

 > 1 node for `Chango Admin Node` and `at least 3` nodes for `Chango Comonent Nodes`.
 > That is, you need to have `at least 4 `nodes to install Chango Private.

+### Open Ports

+You need to open ports in your subnet of `Chango Nodes`.
+See the details of [TODO: Chango Private Ports].

 ### Password-less SSH Connection

 From the node of `Chango Admin Node`, `sudo` user must access to `Chango Component Nodes` with password-less SSH connection.